“Our people have always been our best asset.”

 In the latter 1980s, GEC became truly global when the U.S. Department of State engaged GEC to restore the U.S. Embassy in Brazil.
 That was followed by a contract with USAID and the Government of Indonesia to provide support for its country-wide Rural Roads Maintenance Systems project.
 The firm continued to be involved as a subcontractor on overseas projects in the Philippines, Indonesia, Latin America and other parts of the world for the State Department, USAID, the U.S. Information Agency and U.S. Army Corps of Engineers.
 Work included security review and design for U.S. embassies and infrastructure engineering services for highways, rural roads, bridges, airfields, railroads, pipelines, ports and harbors, and waterways.

 From 1980 to 1996, GEC also engaged with the Department of Commerce’s Minority Business Development Agency (MBDA) to run its Minority Business Development Centers in Gary, Indiana, Milwaukee, Chicago, and Indianapolis.
-Globetrotters provided management and technical assistance to certified minority and disadvantaged business enterprises (MBE/DBEs), as well as education and training opportunities to enhance the management and operational skills of minority entrepreneurs.
+Mr. Moore served as the Principal-in-Charge of the centers, for which Globetrotters provided management and technical assistance to certified minority and disadvantaged business enterprises (MBE/DBEs), as well as education and training opportunities to enhance the management and operational skills of minority entrepreneurs.
 The firm’s certification as a DBE in federal and local contracting opportunities helped GEC demonstrate its capabilities and capacity.
 Though it has since graduated from its original DBE status, GEC remains a certified MBE with the City of Chicago.

 Managing the MBDCs was one way GEC was able to give back to the minority business community.
 Observed Mr. Shah on the company’s 40th anniversary, in 2014: